Daily To Do List

 I don’t know about you, but it’s getting more difficult every day for me to get things done the older I get.
 I finally resorted to making up a Daily To Do List and most days, follow it pretty well.

-Every morning I pick a few things I’d really like to get accomplished and arrange the list in the time frame of when they are to be done.
+Every morning, I pick a few things I’d really like to accomplish and arrange the list according to the time frame in which they are to be done.
 Starting at the top, I then drill down the list and mark off as each item is completed.

 Anything not done on that day, transfers to the next day and is put at the top of the list after exercise, breakfast, shower and that normal stuff.